Podlesny’s FG lifts Georgia past Cincinnati in Peach Bowl

 Ridder threw a 14-yard touchdown pass to Alec Pierce in the first quarter and added an 11-yard scoring pass to Josh Wyle late in the first half.

+“We’ve been ready to play this game for a long time,” Ridder said.
+“It’s just, you know, disappointing, obviously, the way it ended.”

-Daniels, who energized the Bulldogs’ offense when he took over at quarterback for the final three regular-season games, overcame an interception and a lost fumble to lead the comeback.
+Daniels overcame an interception and a lost fumble to lead the comeback.

 Georgia’s defense helped fuel the rally.
 Ridder fumbled on a sack by Ojulari, and Adam Anderson recovered at the Bearcats 25.
-Zamir White’s 9-yard TD run trimmed Cincinnati’s lead to 21-16, but Daniels’ pass on the 2-point attempt was incomplete.
+Zamir White’s 9-yard TD run trimmed Cincinnati’s lead to 21-16.

-Podlesny kicked a 32-yard field goal with 6:43 remaining.
-On its next possession, Georgia coach Kirby Smart elected to punt on a fourth-and-3 play from the Georgia 43 with 3:07 remaining.

-Ridder ran for one first down before the Bearcats punted with 1:28 remaining, giving Georgia possession at its 20.

 THE TAKEAWAY